Xiujia-Yang/Resource/README.md

 # Resource

 ## Overview
 This repository contains all scripts and preliminary statistics related to the key analyses in each section in the Result of the manuscript (MS) ***"Large-scale analysis of 2,152 Ig-seq datasets reveals key features of B cell biology and the antibody repertoire"***.
-These analyses can be classified into four categories, including gene usage, somatic recombination, somatic hypermutation and public clones.
+These analyses can be classified into four categories, including gene usage, somatic recombination, somatic hypermutation and public clone.
 More details can be found in the following sections.

 - [Gene usage](#Gene-usage)
 - [Somatic recombination](#Somatic-recombination)